Read this Page Carefully

 On the day of the exam, you will be asked to sign a Certification of readiness to take the Comprehensive Exam that affirms you are in good health and ready to take the exam.

-Dr. Marc Fudge holds a review session 3-4 weeks before each exam.
+Dr. Robert Stokes holds a review session 3-4 weeks before each exam.
 You should NOT wait until this review session to start studying.
 At the review session, you should have selected the questions you are preparing to answer and be ready to ask questions about their meaning.
 The review will not give you answers to questions but will address overall concepts and strategies.

 Introduction to the Exam